isomerpages/nlb-biblioasia/_jan-2010/The SGX Collection: Business Heritage Collection — Bridging the Legal Deposit Gap.md

 title: "The SGX Collection: Business Heritage Collection — Bridging the Legal Deposit Gap"
 permalink: /vol-5/issue-4/jan-2010/sgx-business-heritage-legal-deposit/
-description: "Librarian Chris Tang highlights the SGX Collection and tells us what we can find. "
+description: Librarian Chris Tang highlights the SGX Collection and tells us what we can find.
 ---
-#### Librarian _Chris Tang_ highlights the SGX Collection and tells us what we can find.
+#### Librarian&nbsp;_Chris Tang_&nbsp;highlights the SGX Collection and tells us what we can find.
 <img style="width:50%;" src="/images/Vol%205%20Issue%204/SGX/Study%20of%20Securities%20Mkt%20in%20Spore%20Msia.jpg">
- <div style="background-color: white;"><i>A Study of the Securities Market in Singapore & Malaysia</i> by George M. Ferris Jr. All rights reserved, Govt.
+ <div style="background-color: white;"><i>A Study of the Securities Market in Singapore &amp; Malaysia</i> by George M. Ferris Jr. All rights reserved, Govt.
 Print.
 Off., 1970.</div>

 In 2007, the Singapore Exchange Ltd (SGX) donated more than 21,000 volumes of publications and CD-Roms from its Information Resource Centre to the National Library Board (NLB).
 They collectively became the SGX Collection.